 Okay, so you finally made it to the subchapter that teaches you how to write hit songs.
 This is what you have been waiting for all along, right?
 But first I would like to start with a warning again:

 Sounds unbelievable, right?
-Other musicians and music experts will tell you that only the most talented artists are able to write hits, but that’s pure bullshit of course.
-If only great artists are able to write hits, then how do you explain all of those freaks and clowns in the Top 40?
-Okay, usually they’re not writing their own songs, but anyway, you should get the point.
+Other musicians and music experts will tell you that only the most talented artists are able to write hits, or that hit songs are always bad music, but that’s all bullshit of course.

 You will have to find the sweet spot between art and entertainment (as seen in chapter 4.2).